jackyFons/cs-50-w/Project 1/README.md

 # Project 1
-This project designs Design a Wikipedia-like online encyclopedia.
+This project designs a Wikipedia-like online encyclopedia.

 [Link to Harvard website with more information.](https://cs50.harvard.edu/web/2020/projects/1/wiki/)